PadsterH2012/Instructors/project_instructions/instruction_modules/module_initial_setup.md

    - Create "../../project_working_files/docs/documentation/" for application documentation

 3. **Create Project .gitignore File**
-   - Create "../../.gitignore" file in the project root (one level up from project_working_files)
+   - **CRITICAL**: Create "../../.gitignore" file in the project root directory (same level as project_instructions/ and project_working_files/)
+   - **Path Verification**: The .gitignore MUST be at the project root, NOT inside project_working_files/
-   - This ensures the instruction system and temporary files are never committed to the project repository
+   - **Purpose**: This ensures the instruction system and temporary files are never committed to the project repository
+   - **Location Confirmation**: The file should be at the same directory level where you would run `git init`
    - Use the template provided below to include all necessary exclusions

 4. **Verify Isolated Directory Structure**